 Taking Wounds

 Wounds represent the gritty stuff you have to stitch up or get counseling for.
-When you're all out of hit points (at 0 HP), you receive the vulnerable status and any damage you take from there on out confers a wound.
+When you're all out of hit points (at 0 HP), you receive the vulnerable status.
+If you take any amount of damage in a successful hit, you receive 1 wound instead.

 HP & Wound Track Table